oke-aditya/pytorch_paper_implementations/README.md

 - Not a repo to showcase how papers keep battling for SOTA.
 I want to reimplement stuff not create a benchmarking repo.

 # FAQs
+## So most code here is reimplemenatation nothing new ?
+- Yes as of now.
+I'm not a great DL researcher / scientist; just a student.
+- I would suggest use https://github.com/rwightman/pytorch-image-models this repo for models.
+- I have tried to learn from its implmenatations as well.

 ## Can I copy paste some of your code from here ?
 - Yes you can.
 It is just reimplementation.
 But I do not guarentee if that will help you to get SOTA.